 Always Bring the Required Documents

 Your local driver’s license, your IDP, your passport, and other car-related documents should be with you all the time when driving in Zimbabwe.
-The mentioned documents are what road authorities will look for during checkpoints, and failure to present them might get you fined.
+The mentioned documents are what road traffic authorities will look for during checkpoints, and failure to present them might get you fined.
 The good thing is that you do not need a visa for your International Driver’s Permit in Zimbabwe application.
 You can find a sample of an International Driver’s Permit in PDF form online if you are ever curious about what it looks like.

 Do Not Drive Under the Influence

 Drunk-driving is strictly prohibited in Zimbabwe.
 Driving after drinking alcoholic drinks is very dangerous as you will be driving having no right state of mind.
-That scenario can cause a road collision between your car and the other driver’s car in the road.
+That scenario can cause a road traffic collision between your car and the other driver’s car on the road.
 And worse of it all, it can lead to a fatal accident.

 Obey Speed Limits